Choosing a Wine Aerator: Which Wine Aerator Should I Use?

 So, which wine aerator should you use?

-In order to do this the WineWeaver has an adjustable spout which can be moved to suit the glass or decanter and whilst the wine flows through the spout it will also catch particles of sediment (more of an issue for wines from the old world).
+How?
+WineWeaver has an adjustable spout which can be moved to suit your glass or decanter and whilst the wine flows through the spout it will also catch particles of sediment (more of an issue for wines from the old world).
 Most importantly of all, it has be benefit of not forcing air into the wine but naturally exposing your wine to air during the pouring process.

 As the WineWeaver photos demonstrate, the air is already being introduced into the wine whilst still in the spout.
-As the wine progresses through the aerator it is gently spread over the surface of the glass making it thin enough to give the wine maximum aeration or surface exposure to the air, thereby releasing the aromas and taste in the wine.
+As the wine is poured it is gently spread over the surface of the glass making it thin enough to give the wine maximum surface exposure to the air (aeration), thereby releasing the aromas and taste in the wine.

 We consulted a prize winning professional, Christopher Delalonde MS, and he voted it ‘Best Wine Aerator’.
 You might imagine that as a French wine professional he is keen not to spoil any of his wine and the gentle process of the WineWeaver suits both old and new world wines.